 You may also set up an appointment with Melanie and she will be able to assist you in creating your account.

 In most cases we are able to obtain the items you need, but occasionally some items cannot be sent physically.
-The ILL specialist will work with you to reach a solution.
+The Access Services Librarian will work with you to reach a solution.
 There are many other specific items that can be scanned and obtained rather than entire publications, textbooks, or print including:

 - Journal Articles

 - Book Chapters